mdyeates/horiseon-seo/README.md

 This project was an on-the-job ticket to improve accessibility.

-Search engines such as Google have evolved, making semantic search essential for Search Engine Optimisation.
+Search engines such as Google have evolved, making semantic search essential for Search Engine Optimisation (SEO).

 This application was created for a marketing agency that follows accessibility standards and to ensure that their website is optimised for search engines.